methodphoto/themincricketclub/2018/reigate-pilgrims.md

 game: Reigate Pilgrims v The Min
 location: The Red Lion, Betchworth
 date: 16/09/2018
-report: Reigate Pilgrims won the toss and inserted The Min, who made 184-6  Reigate Pilgrims made 189-5 when they batted so won by 5 wkts
+report: Reigate Pilgrims won the toss and inserted The Min, who made 184 for 6 wkts.
+Reigate Pilgrims replied with 189 for 5 wkts
 result: Reigate Pilgrims won by 5 wkts
 next: stoke-dabernon
 parent: 2018 Fixtures
 ---

 {% include matchDetails %}

+I Marshall's 8th 50

 ## The Min Innings